Assistance programs in Cedar Rapids and Linn County Iowa.

 For more details on their programs, call or stop by the main office.
 Case managers will do their best to help qualified low income families.
 Read details on Hawkeye Area Community Action Program.

 Iowa Legal Aid is available in Linn County.
-Low income, seniors, and disabled may qualify for free advice and representation.
+Low income, seniors, and disabled may qualify for free advice and representation from a lawyer.
 A number of needs can be served by the non-profit law firms.
 Some examples are as follows.
-Landlord/Tenant medication and eviction prevention, Veteran Benefits Assistance, assistance in dealing with consumer debt or foreclosure filings, consumer law, and more.
+Landlord/Tenant medication and eviction prevention, Veteran Benefits Assistance, or legal assistance in dealing with consumer debt or foreclosure filings, consumer law, and more.
 Civil legal matters such as child custody and will preparation may even be offered too.
 Get a free lawyer consultation in Cedar Rapids.
 Call (800) 272-0008.

 Metro Catholic Outreach – Services include a once per month food pantry as well as rent and utility assistance to those who need help.
 420 Sixth Street SE, Sister Mary Lawrence Community Center, Cedar Rapids, Iowa 52401, telephone (319) 739-5490